worakritsoo/svelte-ionic/README.md

 All items also available as individual REPLs: https://github.com/Tommertom/svelte-ionic-app/blob/master/REPLS.md

+# User requests
+If you have user requests, please raise an issue @ github, or drop a note using the "RateMe" feature in the menu.
+Some of these comments received and resolved:
+- Margin in the SourceViewer
+- Stop the begging for Rating

+Please check the issue list for other issues resolved.

+I am very happy to get feedback and to make it more usefull to all!

 **NEW FEATURE: click to view source!
 For all components (except tab) you can click the lower right source button to view the source and copy/paste in your app.
 If you use fullscreen view, the menu will be a sidepanel instead of a hamburger!**

 **NEW FEATURE: click on share button in source view to link directly to the Ionic API docs**